juliapampus/DataspaceConnector/docs/pages/deployment/configuration.md

 Note that the Dataspace Connector is able to received resources with usage policies that follow the IDS policy language but not one of the supported patterns.
-As, by default, the policy check on the data consumer side would not allow to access data whose policies cannot be enforced, you are able to ignore unsupported patterns with setting the boolean at the endpoint `/api/configuration/pattern` or the property `policy.allow-unsupported-patterns` in the `application.properties` to `true`.
+As, by default, the policy check on the data consumer side would not allow accessing data whose policies cannot be enforced, you are able to ignore unsupported patterns with setting the boolean at the endpoint `/api/configuration/pattern` or the property `policy.allow-unsupported-patterns` in the `application.properties` to `true`.
 As a data consumer, you are bound to concluded contract